appleboy/drone-lambda/README.md

 [![Release](https://github-release-version.herokuapp.com/github/appleboy/drone-lambda/release.svg?style=flat)](https://github.com/appleboy/drone-lambda/releases/latest)
 [![Build status](https://ci.appveyor.com/api/projects/status/cuioqombam9yufdy?svg=true)](https://ci.appveyor.com/project/appleboy/drone-lambda)

-Deploying Lambda code with drone CI to an existing function
+Deploying Lambda code with drone CI to an existing function.
+The plugin automatically deployes a serverless function to AWS Lambda from a zip file located in an S3 bucket.
+This plugin does not handle creating or uploading the zip file.

 ## Build or Download a binary